Arick Nitzsche

 Featured project | Fall 2024

-Arick Nitzche likes studying manufacturing engineering because it’s all about continuous improvement, making things run efficiently and ensuring cost-effectiveness.
+Arick Nitzsche likes studying manufacturing engineering because it’s all about continuous improvement, making things run efficiently and ensuring cost-effectiveness.
 As a junior, he got involved in the FURI program to work on research that aligns with his interests.
 With faculty mentor Xiangfan Chen, an assistant professor of manufacturing engineering, Nitzsche’s project aims to improve the process of 3D printing complicated shapes while also using multiple types of materials.

-What made you want to get involved in FURI and why did you choose the project you’re working on?
+What made you want to get involved in FURI, and why did you choose the project you’re working on?

 I wanted to get involved in this program because it allowed me to do things as an undergraduate student that most others are not able to do.
 I wanted to be able to do real and meaningful research in a lab.